dh1tw/dh1tw.de/content/post/2011-03-12-powersdr-ui.md

 thumbnailImagePosition: "left"

 ---
-At the end of last year I announced the "proof" that Software Defined Radios also can have buttons and knobs.
-At that stage the software was still a prototype and not ready for a public release.
-In the meantime I was working hard to eliminate bugs and implement further improvements.
-By today I'm happy to announce the release of PowerSDR-UI beta.
+At the end of last year, I announced the "proof" that Software Defined Radios also can have buttons and knobs.
+At that stage, the software was still a prototype and not ready for a public release.
+In the meantime, I was working hard to eliminate bugs and implement further improvements.
+By today I'm happy to announce the release of the PowerSDR-UI beta.
 This is a call for beta testing.
 Please feel free to download the software and participate in the beta testing phase!
 <!--more-->

 ## Description

 PowerSDR-UI is a fork of  FlexRadio Systems *PowerSDR*.
-It comes with all the features and bugs of that version but with one important difference: Support of an inexpensive, versatile User Interface with real knobs, sliders and buttons.
+It comes with all the features and bugs of that version but with one important difference: Support of an inexpensive, versatile User Interface with real knobs, sliders, and buttons.
 On each element of the User Interface, a function of PowerSDR can be mapped (e.g. AF Gain, Filter Width,...etc).
-A detailed description can be found in the article I wrote about [why current SDR solutions lack of a proper User Interfaces](https://www.dh1tw.de/disc-jockeys-influence-on-sdr).
+A detailed description can be found in the article I wrote about [why current SDR solutions lack proper User Interfaces](https://www.dh1tw.de/disc-jockeys-influence-on-sdr).

 The following two videos have been created by PowerSDR-UI users and demonstrate the integrated DJ Console with PowerSDR: